 1.3.
 Challenges and obstacles

 Educational: Teachers are often trained to transmit theoretical knowledge.
-The transition to active teaching, where the student constructs the solution himself, is not always encouraged in its true sense.
+The transition to active teaching, where the student constructs the solution himself/herself, is not always encouraged in its true sense.
 Didactic resources adapted to modeling are rare ( Depover & Orivel , 2002).

 Cultural: Educational culture values memorization and success on standardized tests, which assess the ability to reproduce procedures.
 Learning through trial and error, although essential to modeling, is less valued.